 Research shows that health anxiety makes individuals more susceptible to accepting online health misinformation.
 This means that as new viruses spread, so does the risk of individuals using unproven – and at times even dangerous – remedies.
 This is bolstered by a vast network of ‘alternative health’ grifters, looking to leverage a new crisis for their own financial gain.

-Thus far we haven’t seen the extreme public health measures we saw during the COVID-19 pandemic – but if the virus were to mutate and pose a greater threat to public health, then the adversarial narrative backlash would most likely be severe.
+Thus far, we haven’t seen the extreme public health measures we saw during the COVID-19 pandemic.
+Yet if the virus were to mutate and pose a greater threat to public health, then the adversarial narrative backlash would most likely be severe.
 Most disinformation occurs in response to big, unfolding events, so we now have an opportunity to prepare for such an outbreak ahead of time.

-Some conspiracy theorists have already posited that the Monkeypox virus is a ‘bioweapon’ – and should mandatory government health guidelines come into force, we’d see an increase in this.
-The risk from these adversarial narratives going mainstream would be even greater due to increased fatigue in populations already subjected to strict COVID-19 measures over the last two years.
+Some conspiracy theorists have already posited that the Monkeypox virus is a ‘bioweapon’.
+Should mandatory government health guidelines come into force, we’d see an increase in this.
+Worse still, increased COVID fatigue in populations serves to increase the risk from these adversarial narratives going mainstream.
+To combat this, public health providers need to proactively create campaigns clarifying the facts.
+They need to express their deeper truths.

 For more information about Lynn Health and how we could support your organisation please contact us.